sam2527ub/GOOGLE-GIRL-HACKATHON_SAMANVITHA/README.md

 4. Find alternative medicines – Medicines with similar composition (generic equivalents) are retrieved.
 5. Generate an order automatically – An order is created based on the identified or alternative medicines.

 ## The system is working optimally with high accuracy from extracting the text to placing the order working optimally for edge cases as well.
+## Prescription data is available in data folder where edge cases can be checked.

 ## Possible improvements:
 User Confirmation: Allow users to confirm or modify the order before finalizing.